 Gender employment gap persists despite increase in female labour market participation

 One example is discrimination in labour markets, be it in relation to the degree of female participation or the average earnings that women receive compared with men.
 Most academics agree that self-perceived quality of life measures are enhanced when more women work, perhaps as a result of increasing levels of empowerment, economic security and social inclusion.
-There are a wide range of policy measures which might be considered to promote higher degrees of female participation, including, the provision for more childcare services, encouraging greater flexibility in terms of parental leave, or promoting workplace cultures that are supportive of flexible work arrangements.
-Narrowing the gender employment gap — in other words, the difference between the employment rates of working-age men and women (defined here as those aged 20-64) — is a key element of the Europe 2020 strategy, which is the EU agenda for growth and jobs by emphasising smart, sustainable and inclusive growth.
+There is a wide range of policy measures which might be considered to promote higher degrees of female participation, including, the provision for more childcare services, encouraging greater flexibility in terms of parental leave, or promoting workplace cultures that are supportive of flexible work arrangements.
+Narrowing the gender employment gap — in other words, the difference between the employment rates of working-age men and women (defined here as those aged 20-64) — is a headline indicator of the European Pillar of Social Rights, which is the EU scoreboard for ensuring that the rights of all EU citizens are respected.

-While there has been a general increase in female labour market participation during recent decades, the gap between the sexes remains persistent and in 2016 female employment rates were systematically lower than those of men in all EU Member States (see Map 2).
-In 2016, this gap averaged 11.6 percentage points across the whole of the EU-28, with relatively small differences between the employment rates of the sexes in Lithuania (1.9 points), Latvia (2.9 points), Finland (3.3 points) and Sweden (3.8 points).
-On the other hand, the gender employment gap was much wider in some of the southern EU Member States, as it was close to 20 points in Greece and Italy and peaked at 27.7 points in Malta; these countries are characterised by a more traditional gender division of labour, where women perform more unpaid work such as looking after the home, taking care of a smallholding, or providing care to both younger and older generations and are therefore not available for paid work.
+While there has been a general increase in female labour market participation during recent decades, the gap between the sexes remains persistent and in 2019 female employment rates were systematically lower than those of men in all EU Member States (see Map 2).
+In 2019, this gap averaged 11.7 percentage points across the whole of the EU-27, with relatively small differences between the employment rates of the sexes in Lithuania (1.6 points), Finland (2.7 points), Latvia (3.8 points) and Sweden (4.7 points).
+On the other hand, the gender employment gap was much wider in some of the southern EU Member States, as it peaked at 20.0 points in Greece and Malta; these countries are characterised by a more traditional gender division of labour, where women perform more unpaid work such as looking after the home, taking care of a smallholding, or providing care to both younger and older generations and are therefore not available for paid work.

 The gender pay gap